THE UNIVERSITY OF UTAH IS COMMITTED TO MAINTAINING A PROFESSIONAL WORKING AND LEARNING ENVIRONMENT FOR ALL.

 OEO DRAFT REPORT

 Once the investigation is completed, OEO/Title IX will draft a report that is shared with the parties involved.
-The parties have five days to submit a response and/or additional information.
+The parties have ten (10) days to submit a response and/or additional information.

-From the time a complaint is filed to the time the report is drafted, OEO/Title IX will endeavor to complete the investigation within 60 calendar days.
+From the time a complaint is accepted for investigation to the time the report is drafted, OEO/Title IX will endeavor to complete the investigation within 60 calendar days.

 The OEO report will have one of two outcomes:

-If either party is dissatisfied with the outcome of the OEO/Title IX report, they may request a hearing.
-If no hearing is requested, the process concludes.
+In cases alleging other types of discrimination, if either party is dissatisfied with the outcome of the OEO/Title IX report, they may request a hearing within five days of the issuance of the OEO Report.
+If no hearing is requested, the process concludes and the OEO Report becomes the final decision of the University.

 INITIAL REVIEW BY HEARING COMMITTEE

-If either party disagrees with the decision, they may submit an appeal within five days.
+If either party disagrees with the decision of the Hearing Committee, they may submit an appeal within five days.

 If a timely appeal is not received, the decision becomes final.

-The U provides equitable resources and campus services to all parties involved.
-When an incident is brought to the attention of OEO/Title IX, individuals have access to a variety of options and interim measures aimed at protecting safety and minimizing disruption to academic pursuits.
+The University provides equitable resources and campus services to all parties involved.
+When an incident is brought to the attention of OEO/Title IX, Complainants (those who have experienced discrimination or sexual misconduct) and Respondents (those alleged to have engaged in discrimination or sexual misconduct) have access to a variety of resources and supportive measures aimed at protecting safety and minimizing disruption to academic pursuits.
 These are available regardless of whether or not a complaint is filed or of the resulting outcomes.

 John R. Park Building, Room 135